cyralinc/terraform-provider-cyral/docs/resources/integration_idp_saml_draft.md

 ### Optional

 - `disable_idp_initiated_login` (Boolean) Whether or not IdP-Initiated login should be disabled for this generic SAML integration draft.
-Defaults to false.
+Defaults to `false`.
 - `idp_type` (String) Identity provider type.
 The value provided can be used as a filter when retrieving SAML integrations.
 See data source `cyral_integration_idp_saml`.

 ### Read-Only